davdar/maam/writeup/pldi15.markdown

 language-independent way.  \citet{dvanhorn:Liang1995Monad} first demonstrated how monad transformers could be used to define building blocks for constructing (concrete) interpreters.
-Their interpreter monad \mbox{\(\mathit{InterpM}\)} bears a strong resemblence to ours.
+Their interpreter monad \mbox{\(\mathit{InterpM}\)} bears a strong resemblance to ours.
-We show this ``building blocks'' approach to interpreter construction extends to \emph{abstract} interpreter construction, too.
-Moreover, we show that these monad transfomers can be proved sound via a Galois connection to their concrete counterparts, ensuring the soundness of any stack built from sound blocks of Galois transformers.
+We show this "building blocks" approach to interpreter construction extends to \emph{abstract} interpreter construction, too.
+Moreover, we show that these monad transformers can be proved sound via a Galois connection to their concrete counterparts, ensuring the soundness of any stack built from sound blocks of Galois transformers.
 Soundness proofs of various forms of analysis are notoriously brittle with